csaf-poc/csaf_distribution/docs/csaf_provider.md

 #   If this test fails the expression fails.
 If the
 #   test succeeds the rules are applied recursively to
 #   collect all strings in the result.
-#   If the result of the expression is a string this string
-#   is used.
-If the result is an array each element of
-#   this array is tested if it is a string or an array.
-#   If this test fails the expression fails.
-If the
-#   test succeeds the rules are applied recursively to
-#   collect all strings in the result.
 #   Suggested expressions are:
 #   - vendor, product family and product names:  "expr:$.product_tree..branches[?(@.category=='vendor' || @.category=='product_family' || @.category=='product_name')].name"
 #   - CVEs: "expr:$.vulnerabilities[*].cve"